For International Patients

 Patients who are living or staying in Japan

-Advance appointment is required for outpatient services.
+Advanced appointment is required for outpatient services.
 Please make an appointment before vising us.

 About your Medication Record Notebook